-Regulatory and Legal Risk-U.S. and other regulators and governmental agencies may implement additional regulations and legislators may pass new laws that affect the investments held by the Fund, the strategies used by the Fund or the level of regulation or taxation applying to the Fund (such as regulations related to investments in derivatives and other transactions).
-These may impact the investment strategies, performance, costs and operations of the Fund or taxation of shareholders.
+Regulatory and Legal Risk-U.S. and non-U.S. governmental agencies and other regulators regularly implement additional regulations and legislators pass new laws that affect the investments held by the Fund, the strategies used by the Fund or the level of regulation or taxation applying to the Fund (such as regulations related to investments in derivatives and other transactions).
+These regulations and laws impact the investment strategies, performance, costs and operations of the Fund or taxation of shareholders.